-This page will serve as a guide to share all of the duties, roles and responsibilities that are involved for each participant of the wedding party.
-Each individual member of the wedding party has unique responsibilities, so click on each of the roles below to read thorough explanations of those duties.
+The following will serve as a guide to share all of the duties, roles, and responsibilities that are involved for each participant of the wedding party.

 - Maid of Honor or Matron of Honor or Bride's Honor Attendant

 - Bridesmaids or Bride's Attendants

 - Best Man / Best Woman / Groom's Honor Attendant

 - Bride's Parents: Mother of the Bride and Father of the Bride